jhare113/website/content/writing-editing.md

 ---
 ## Selected Publications

 "[As Goes Georgia: What Is at Stake in the Runoff Elections](https://rosalux.nyc/as-goes-georgia/)," Rosa Luxemburg Stiftung, December 2020.
+Also available in [German translation](https://rosalux.nyc/de/an-wen-geht-georgia-was-bei-den-stichwahlen-auf-dem-spiel-steht/).

 "[Suppressing Democracy: The Attack on Voting Rights in Georgia](https://www.rosalux.de/en/news/id/42843/suppressing-democracy)," Rosa Luxemburg Stiftung, August 2020.
 Also available in [German translation](https://www.rosalux.de/news/id/42843).